GMDS22/DB3KV25/SERVO_AUTOTRACKING_FIX_SUMMARY.md

 If any error occurs during flag synchronization, both flags default to False (safe state).

 ### ✓ Existing Safeguards Preserved
-- Hardware angle limits (PAN_MIN/MAX, TILT_MIN/MAX)
-- Angle validation (NaN/Inf checking)
-- Redundant command filtering (prevents servo jitter)
-- Tilt safety switch support
+ Tilt safety switch support (optional hardware; disabled by default; no effect when not installed)
-- Manual override suppression

 ---